Written by 10:17 pm Biology, Immunology • 22 Comments

 Diseases happen when the immune system stops working properly.
 In these cases, immune cells make a mistake, thinking the body’s own healthy cells are harmful.
 They attack and damage these healthy cells.
 Autoimmune diseases can affect the whole body or just one organ.

-5. Why are women more prone to autoimmune diseases that men?
+5. Why are women more prone to autoimmune diseases than men?

-Women are more likely to get autoimmune diseases.
-This is because they have more estrogen, a hormone that affects the immune system.
-Estrogen can make the immune system too active.
-Men, on the other hand, have more testosterone, which calms the immune system.
-In women, their immune system can become overactive.
-This causes their immune cells to attack their own tissues by mistake, thinking they are harmful invaders.
+Women are, in fact, more likely to develop autoimmune diseases.
+This tendency arises largely due to the presence of higher levels of estrogen, a hormone that significantly impacts the immune system.
+Specifically, estrogen can lead to an overactive immune response.
+Conversely, men have higher levels of testosterone, which serves to calm the immune system.
+As a result, in women, the immune system can become excessively active.
+Consequently, this overactivity causes their immune cells to mistakenly attack their own tissues, believing they are harmful invaders.

 Author